Kidoz-SDK/KIDOZ_Unity_SDK_Example/README.md

 **When comming from a previous version, please manually delete the Plugins/Android/KidozSdk/libs/okhttp-2.7.0.jar file, since we are updated to 3.0.1 version**

-**When comming from a previous version, please manually delete the Kidoz.cs located in the root assetes folder , since we moved the file postion**
+**When comming from a previous version, please manually delete the Kidoz.cs located in the root assetes folder , since we moved the file postion. also make sure that teh KidozObject points to the new Kidoz script**

 *Please make sure that the activity in the manifest is defined as com.unity3d.player.UnityPlayerActivity*

+*When compiling for iOS please add the following frameworks: libsqlite3.tbd, webkit.framework*

 This Unity application project provides an example of the [KIDOZ](http://www.kidoz.net) SDK integration.